scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Control Services provide path segments through the `SegmentLookupService` RPC.
 This API is exposed:

 - for core ASes, on the SCION dataplane to other ASes
-- for all ASes, on the intra-domain network to endpoints.
+- for all ASes, on the intra-AS network to endpoints.

 ~~~~
 service SegmentLookupService {